Minyall/sc207_2023-24/4_5_pandas/4_exercises.md

 What are the first and last movies listed in the dataset?

 ### Exercise 1.5
 Sort the dataset by `budget`.
 Which is the film with the largest budget?
 By default Pandas will sort lowest to highest, but can you find a way to reverse this behaviour?
-Try Googling for the solution.
+Try Googling or looking at the Pandas documentation for the solution.

 ### Exercise 1.6
 What is the tagline for the film at index `3002`?